What Is Out-the-Door Price — and What's Actually Hiding Inside It

 Yes.
 Sales tax is always part of the out-the-door total.
 It's calculated as a percentage of the vehicle price based on your state's rate and is non-negotiable — but it should be visible as a separate line item in any OTD breakdown.

 No. The OTD price is the cash cost of the vehicle.
-Financing costs — the interest you pay over the loan term — are calculated separately based on your loan amount, interest rate, and term length.
-A lower OTD price with a higher interest rate can cost more total than a slightly higher OTD with a better rate.
+Financing costs — the interest you pay over the loan term — are calculated separately.
+A lower OTD with a higher interest rate can cost more total than a slightly higher OTD with a better rate.

 OTD is shorthand for out-the-door price — the complete total cost of the vehicle including all taxes, fees, and charges before financing.
-It's the industry abbreviation used by dealers, buyers, and car forums.
+It's the standard abbreviation used by dealers, buyers, and car forums.

-The OTD total should include the negotiated vehicle price, sales tax, state registration and title fees, the dealer documentation fee, and any add-on products or accessories.
+The OTD total includes the negotiated vehicle price, sales tax, state registration and title fees, the dealer documentation fee, and any add-on products or accessories.
 Fees like dealer prep, nitrogen tire inflation, and advertising fees should also appear as line items if charged — and all are worth questioning.

 Negotiated selling price plus your state's sales tax rate applied to the selling price, plus registration and title fees, plus the dealer doc fee equals your estimated OTD.
 Example: $36,500 vehicle at 7% tax with $280 registration and $499 doc fee equals $39,834 OTD.

 MSRP is the sticker price before negotiation.
-Out-the-door price is what you actually pay after negotiation plus taxes and fees.
+Out-the-door price is what you actually pay after negotiation, taxes, and fees.
 In most transactions the OTD price ends up above MSRP because taxes and fees add back more than the discount negotiated off sticker.